Male Infertility Clinical Presentation

 CF is associated with congenital bilateral absence of the vas deferens (CBAVD), leading to obstructive azoospermia.
 While both copies of this recessive gene are necessary for clinical disease, the presence of only one copy may lead to CBAVD.

-Young syndrome results in recurrent pulmonary infections and azoospermia due to inspissated material in the epididymis causing obstruction.
+Young syndrome results in recurrent pulmonary infections and azoospermia due to obstruction of the epididymis by inspissated material.

 Environmental and/or occupational exposure

-Heat exposure, as seen in workers in the steel and ceramic fields, decreases spermatocyte maturation.
+• Heat exposure, as seen in workers in the steel and ceramic industries, decreases spermatocyte maturation.

 Spinal cord injury

-In addition, the semen quality in patients with a spinal cord injury may gradually decline owing to unknown causes.
-Within a year after injury, many have semen with dead sperm with signs of neutrophil infiltration on semen analysis.
-This is hypothesized to be due to accessory gland dysfunction rather than lack of ejaculation and atrophy.
+In addition, the semen quality in patients with SCI may gradually decline.
+Within a year after injury, many of these patients have semen with dead sperm, with signs of neutrophil infiltration on semen analysis.

 Physical